-- Premium theme can be expensive and free theme contains bugs which can be exploited by hackers.
+- Premium theme can be expensive and free theme contains bugs that hackers can exploit.

-- Setting up WordPress is hard compare to other platform which is just drag and drop.
-You can use the service of professional web designer.
+- Setting up WordPress is hard compared to other blogging options; You can use the service of a professional web designer.

 WordPress.com is the hosted version of wordpress.org.
-The blogging platform is free to use and you don’t need to buy a web host before you can use the platform.
+The blogging options is free to use, and you don’t need to buy a web host before you can use the platform.

-Since there is no software to be hosted, all you have to do is to sign up and just like that you have your new site.
+Since there is no software to be hosted, all you have to do is sign up, and just like that, you have your new site.

-WordPress.com comes with free theme that you can use to customise your blog and you can’t use any third party plugins and extension.
+WordPress.com comes with a free theme that you can use to customize your blog, and you can’t use any third-party plugins and extensions.

-WordPress.com is good for hobby blogger to test run for free.
-The blog address subdomain will contain WordPress and you can change it when you move to paid plan.
+WordPress.com is good for a hobby blogger to test run for free.
+The blog address subdomain will contain WordPress, and you can change it when you move to a paid plan.

 - Free: Best for Getting Started at $0 for life.

 - Best for Bloggers: $3 per month, billed yearly.
 Comes with a .blog domain.